 The Book of Revelation is about, as its full title indicates, the Revelation of Jesus Christ.
 It contains prophesies of His Coming again when “we shall see Him as He is!”
 This is our hope, “exceedingly abundantly above all that we ask or think!”
 (Eph 3:20) That nice song may say “I can only imagine…” but more accurately, we can’t even imagine all the wonders God has in store for us who love Him!

 As I re-studied the book of Isaiah, what amazed me were the many similarities between Isaiah and the Book of Revelation.
 The many correlations and parallels between the two books make this very logical reasoning.
 Why should this be amazing?
 Really, it’s to be expected, since many of the prophetic Scriptures are also looking far ahead to the absolute Day of the Lord!
 This is the day of Yom Kippur.
-This is the feast day that has been kept in Judaism for millennia but it is looking forward to the Day of Judgment of the whole earth. (see before Col 2:16-17)
+This is the feast day that has been kept in Judaism for millennia but it is looking forward to the Day of Judgment of the whole earth, (but for the Bride of Christ, we are already with Him in glory!) (see Col 2:16-17)

 Now, for the benefit of those who think the Book of Revelation was fully fulfilled in 70 AD: please have the humility to admit that you, nor I, are not yet like Christ, even if you put us all together!
 Since “when He appears, we shall be like Him” hasn’t happened, then Christ is yet to come!
 As another song goes, “What a day that will be, when my Jesus I shall see!”
 “Come, Lord Jesus!”
 (Rev 22:20)